 The application is available online.
 By following the three steps at this link, you'll set up a secure ApplyWeb account to complete your online application.
-Applications are valid for one year beyond the initial semester desired for enrollment, after which you would be required to submit a new application and pay the application fee at the rate in effect at the time of reapplication.
+Applications are valid for one year beyond the initial semester desired for enrollment, after which you would be required to submit a new application.